ManuelMcLure/OctoPrint-WiFiStatus/README.md

 # Acknowledgements

-This plugin includes and is heavily dependent on a fork of PythonWifi (https://pythonwifi.tuxfamily.org).
+This plugin includes and is heavily dependent on Python3Wifi (https://github.com/ManuelMcLure/python3wifi), a fork of PythonWifi (https://pythonwifi.tuxfamily.org).
 Thanks to Róman Joost and Sean Robinson for making PythonWifi available.

 # License

 The plugin is licensed under the GNU Affero General Public License.
 See `LICENSE.md` for details.

-PythonWifi is licences under the GNU Lesser General Public License 2+.
+Python3Wifi is licenced under the GNU Lesser General Public License 2+.
 See `octoprint_wifistatus/pythonwifi/LICENSE.md` for details.